berouques/QuPID/README.md

 You don't need to graph manually (or by third-party programs) to see undershoot/overshoot.
 To make tuning easier, there are two types of graphs in the web panel: a "live graph" and an "history buffer" where stored latest 255 cycles of the PID controller.
 Both graphs display three metrics: setpoint (SV), temperature (PV), and heater power (PWM).
 Watching the graph helps you adjust the gains to minimize overshoot/undershoot.
 Of course, there is output of the same data via serial port for analysis.

 ![](img/img_history.png)

-## Compilation

-All you need is [https://platformio.org/](Platformio).
-This repository contains all needed libraries and other dependencies, so no library hunt is needed.

->[!IMPORTANT]
->Don't forget to build and upload Filesystem Image!

 ## Parts and modules